 - 4 hours CPR certification

-In order to complete certification training, students are required to pass a rigorous 16 hour practical assessment of the hands-on work and a written test.
+In order to complete certification training, students are required to pass quizzes at Modules 3-6 and a final rigorous 16 hour practical assessment of the hands-on work and a written test.

 Bowenwork students, practitioners and instructors are required to abide by a strict code of professional ethics.